 Of course, Guelph isn’t that big.
 So if you don’t live in the area, you can easily drive there within 15 minutes in most cases.

-As in most cities, many of the independent shops and restaurants are downtown.
+As in most cities, many of the independent cafes in Guelph and Guelph restaurants are downtown.
 Make sure to check out some of our favourites including The Bookshelf (book store and cinema), The Wooly Pub, Blooms and Flora, Rug n Weave and the Red Brick Cafe to name just a few.
 Parking in downtown Guelph can be a challenge at times.
 If you can’t find free parking, a last resort is parking in the lot next to City Hall (for a fee).

 Stone Rd Mall